-JetBrains Rider allows you to upload changes from the current branch to its tracked branch or to any other remote branch.
+JetBrains Rider allows you to upload changes from any branch to its tracked branch or to any other remote branch.

 If you have a project that uses multiple repositories that are not controlled synchronously, only the current repository is selected by default (for details on how to enable synchronous repositories control, refer to Version Control Settings: Git).